tiskender2/TIStoryView/README.md

 To use `TIStoryView` in your SwiftUI project, follow these steps:

-1. **Add the `TIStoryView.swift` file to your project**.
-2. Create an instance of `TIStoryView` in your SwiftUI view hierarchy and pass the necessary parameters, such as the image URL, gradient colors, and tap action.
+1. Create an instance of `TIStoryView` in your SwiftUI view hierarchy and pass the necessary parameters, such as the image URL, gradient colors, and tap action.

     ```swift
     TIStoryView(